 Junction Magazine creates, collects, and curates stories — of all forms — that represent, inspire, and amuse our community.
 Through storytelling, we strive for a more connected and collaborative Upper Valley.
 Junction fuels your curiosity and reflects the wonderful wildness of this place we all call home.

 Courtney Cook is a writer based in Hartford, VT.
 She has degrees from Dartmouth College and the University of Wollongong, Australia, taught English literature for ten years, and now works as a technical writer and marketing manager.
-She loves books, film, museums, and live music played in very small venues.
 You can read her writing at the Los Angeles Review of Books and in her newsletter, Survival by Book.

 Colleen Goodhue is an Upper Valley enthusiast.
 Formerly of West Lebanon, she is a videomaker and writer living in South Hadley, MA.